Detecting Vulnerabilities in Encrypted Software Code while Ensuring Code Privacy: Code Privacy Phase

 \subsubsection{Data Dependency and Bottom-up Data Flow}

-Typically, data dependency is formed by the connections in which variables are used in assignment instructions and predicates throughout the program~\cite{yamaguchi,ferrante}.
-We have extended this concept by also considering connections to the use of variables in function calls as their parameters since task analysis can involve this case.
-Furthermore, as \name\,'s \textit{code analysis} phase will rely on SSE, which in turn is based on an \textit{inverted} index~\cite{curtmola2006searchable}, the Relationship Finder module follows a \textit{bottom-up} approach to build the data dependency graph.
+Typically, data dependency is formed by connections, in which variables are used in assignment instructions and predicates throughout the program~\cite{yamaguchi,ferrante}.
+We have extended this concept by also considering as connections variables that appear as parameters of function calls, since task analysis can also involve these cases.